ml-archive/blog/source/our-stacks/android/index.md

 ### Language

 ##### Java
 Java 1.0 was released in 1995 and is still being used widely today - in part because of Android.
-Being an old language the toolchain is mature and features like annotation processing, instant-run and an excellent Java SDK provides a nice tool set for development.
+Being an old language the toolchain is mature, and features like annotation processing, instant-run and an excellent Java SDK provides a nice tool set for development.

 ### IDE
 Android Studio is the natural choice on the platform with all the bells and whistles it brings.